dy/sprae/readme.md

 * `.*` – any other modifier has no effect, but allows binding multiple handlers to same event (like jQuery event classes).

 ## Additional Directives

-The following directives aren't shipped by default, can be optionally plugged in as:
+The following directives aren't shipped by default, and can be optionally plugged in as:

 ```js
 import sprae from 'sprae'